bholagabbar/crackmeup/README.md

 ###NOTE: crackmeup is now deprecated and has now transmogrified into a twitter bot and a joke API.
-Say hi to the bot at [@crackmeupbro](https://twitter.com/crackmupbro) and find the API at [crackmeup-api.herokuapp.com](crackmeup-api.herokuapp.com) with the source code at [crackmeup-api](https://github.com/bholagabbar/crackmeup-api)
+Say hi to the bot [@crackmeupbro](https://twitter.com/crackmupbro) and find the API at [crackmeup-api.herokuapp.com](crackmeup-api.herokuapp.com) with the source code at [crackmeup-api](https://github.com/bholagabbar/crackmeup-api)

 #####The source code for the bot has not been made public due to the twitter API keys being used.
 Please contact me if you wish to access the same.